sdziallas/comp55/README.md

 Hi!
 I've decided to make this repository to document changes that are made for COMP 55 over the years and to make the educational materials more collaborative.

-More to come in the future about what's available and where

 Special credit goes to Afsoon Yousefi-Zowj, Sebastian Dziallas, and all of the COMP 129 and COMP 55 students throughout the years that have either contributed or have used the repository.

 ## Setting up labs as github pages